 Check the size of the dried hydrangeas to ensure they’ll fit inside the jewelry mold.

 For best results be sure to read the manufacturers instructions provided in the EnviroTex Jewelry Resin packaging.
+Work in a well ventilated area using gloves and a respirator.

 Mix exactly equal amounts of Resin and Hardener into one measuring cup.
 Stir continuously for 2 minutes, scraping the sides of the container.